Universal design: Is your website accessible enough?

 Universal design should be included from the start of the UX process and be a common thread throughout the design phase.
 That way you get a rock-solid solution that doesn't exclude anyone.
 Not even Google's search engines.

-Accessibility and search engine optimization (SEO) are closely related.
-In short, Google penalizes websites that are not accessible to everyone.
-This means that you can risk being thrown into the valley of the shadow of death if your website is not good enough: That is, so far back in the results queue that no one ever scrolls to you.
+Accessibility and search engine optimization (SEO) go hand in hand.
+In short, Google penalizes Google that aren’t accessible to everyone.
+This meansyourisk being relegated to the depths of obscurity if your website isn’t up to par—so far down in the search results that no one will ever scroll down to find you.

 Unfortunately, it's common to hear things like "our customers don't need universal design.
 We're nice, but not that nice".